EriRika/Starbucks__DecisionTrees/README.md

 The biggest part of this project was to understand and to prepare the data.
 The data was event-driven data, which means that events can overlap.
 On top of that it was important to understand that offers can be viewed by the customer and rewards can be gained afterwards when a certain spend threshold was reached.
 But this can also happen, if the customer never viewed the offer and hence did not know about the offer.

 ### Definitions
-An offer is active, if it has been viewed by the customer and if it is still valid.
+- An offer is active, if it has been viewed by the customer and if it is still valid.
-An offer is passive, if it has been viewed by the customer and if it is still valid.
+- An offer is passive, if it has not been viewed by the customer and if it is still valid.
-Same holds true for transactions
+- Same holds true for transactions
-A transaction is independent, if it was done during a period, where no offer is valid If a transaction happens during a period, where several offers are valid, I allocate a share of the transaction to each offer
+- A transaction is independent, if it was done during a period, where no offer is valid
+- If a transaction happens during a period, where several offers are valid, I allocate a share of the transaction to each offer

 I use reward and cost in the same way as rewards are costs for starbucks.
 Initially I considered to perform an A/B test, but I had no holdout group nor different time periods to compare against.
 Hence I decided to focus on minimizing rewards payed to customers, who never viewed the offer - minimize passive rewards.